Officially out now: The TypeDB 3.0 Roadmap

 • Dr. James Whiteside

-James is a research engineer with over a decade’s experience as a programmer and expertise in computational solid-state physics.
-James has a rich background in academic and industrial research where he developed a profound passion for data modelling and algorithm design.
-The lack of expressivity in current database paradigmes led James to Vaticle, where he connected with the vision behind TypeDB.
-As a member of the Research Team, James is working to define an entirely new paradigm of polymorphic databases, and aims to carry the company’s vision forward by showcasing the unique expressive power of the data models he builds.
+Dr. James Whiteside is a research engineer with over a decade’s experience as a programmer and expertise in computational solid-state physics.
+James has a rich background in academic and industrial research, with a passion for data modelling and knowledge engineering.
+He has worked on projects across a wide range of fields, including semiconductor design, steel metallurgy, drug repurposing, and cybersecurity.
+As a member of the Research Team at TypeDB, James is working to define an entirely new paradigm of databases, and aims to carry the company’s vision forward by showcasing the unique expressive power of the data models he builds.

 Further Learning